Moovashaka/BloomingTearaways/site/content/products/_index.md

 testimonials:
   - author: Elisabeth Kaurismäki
     quote: >-
       The first time I purchased a Bloomin Tearaways piece I couldn't believe how great it looked in the paper.
   - author: Philipp Trommler
     quote: >-
       Got exactly what I wanted a beautiful piece, which all my friends and guests admire and comment on.
-full_image: none
+full_image: /img/stag1536x1038.png
 pricing:
   heading: Pricing
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.
+    When we receive your picture or artwork, we will be in touch within 24 hours to discuss your requirements and give an estimate of when you can expect delivery.
+For a small extra fee we can e-mail you regular update photos.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: Choose from one of pre-existing designs.
       items:
-        - 3 lbs of coffee per month
-        - Green or roasted beans"
-        - One or two varieties of beans"
+        - Sheep
+        - Deer
+        - Rabbit
-      plan: Small
+      plan: Pre-made
       price: '30'
-    - description: 'Great for avid drinkers, java-nsoving couples and bigger crowds'
+    - description: Have a bespoke design made from your artwork
       items:
-        - 6 lbs of coffee per month
-        - Green or roasted beans
-        - Up to 4 different varieties of beans
-      plan: Big
-      price: '80'
-    - description: Want a few tiny batches from different varieties?
-Try our custom plan
-      items:
-        - Whatever you need
-        - Green or roasted beans
-        - Unlimited varieties
+        - Pets
+        - Flaura & Fauna
       plan: Custom
       price: '?'
 ---